 Ancillary features of the program include things like, a built in, calender that can be shared to anyone in your email chain, virus and male-ware filter protection systems, 16 GB storage sized database and various ID and spam/junk filters.
 Unified Messaging, another feature of Exchange, and a relatively new one, allows a individual to codify all their informational outputs into their mailbox.
 Unified Messaging let’s a individual receive voice mail, e-mail as well as faxes – in addition, it will also allow the person to access these feature on their phone or mobile device provide it is compatible with the software program.

 New models of Microsoft Exchange also feature a new and improve administrative center online, referred to for convenience as EAC (Exchange Administrative Center).
 New models also feature enhanced data loss prevention methods that are all based around the regulatory PII and PCI standards for data loss prevention policies.
 Microsoft Exchange is a hosted service and can be bought from a number of different and similar providers.
 It is a licensed program so one will need the appropriate license to be able to use it.
+One final thought when it comes to Exchange is the idea of monitoring and whether or not it’s important.
+If you have Exchange server monitoring in place, you can be notified if something happens where one of your servers goes down and people aren’t able to access their email.

 When you set up a Microsoft Exchange server there are many preliminary steps to go through.
 All of the prerequisites for the company must be thought out in advance prior to installing this feature.
 All if the needed hardware and software must be installed on the computer that will be the installation computer.
 If this doesn’t happen The Microsoft Exchange may not install correctly, even after you take care of all the prerequisites after you install Microsoft Exchange.